Kornelsen/kijiji-map/README.md

 ## Kijiji Map

-This application enhances the experience of finding rental listings in Toronto by plotting listings from Kijiji on an interactive map.
-While Kijiji does not provide a map view, this app fills the gap by enabling users to visually explore available rentals.
+The aim of this project was to enhance the rental search experience on Kijiji by providing a map view.
+The app enables users to visually explore available rentals through an interactive map, making it easier to find the perfect place.

 [View it Live](https://kijiji-map.vercel.app/)